Western Carolina University

 Be aware, though, the automatic registration system sends out emails as soon as one’s total credit hours surpass 90 hours without removing the excluded courses.
 It is a staff member in the registrar’s office who does the exclusion manually, and please contact your adviser and the registrar’s office if you have any questions.

 Second, in terms of the P6 credits exceeding the required 3 credits for graduation, more credits will only show your interests and efforts on world culture without hurting your progress towards graduation or in any other way.
 Your experience will be shown in the course titles on the transcript, and employers typically are very interested in and appreciate such unusual courses.

 Will I need a passport and/or a visa?

+Yes, you will need a passport.
 If you do not have a passport, apply for one at any post office.
-The cost is $135 altogether (https://travel.state.gov/content/passports/en/passports/information/fees.html).
+The cost is $145 altogether (https://travel.state.gov/content/passports/en/passports/information/fees.html).
 Allow for 6-8 weeks .
 If you have a passport, make sure that it is valid until Nov 2018 (6 months from the day we leave USA).
-To get the best deal in flight ticket, you should have your passport ready in Dec 2017.
+To get the best deal in flight ticket, you should have your passport ready in Dec.

 What do you recommend we pack?
 How much?

 We’ll talk about it as we get closer to departure, but…

 Whatever you do, pack lightly!
 Plan to take a carry-on and a backpack – no checked luggage.